CSymeou/laratest/README.md

   - Could probably do without this for this app, and make do with a many to one relationship between users to represent leader -> teammembers, but I think conceptually having a team model makes the domain model more easy to understand
   - Each team has a leader, determined by leader_id value on team object.
   - Relationships:
-    - One to One: with User (for team leader)
+    - Many to One: with User (for team leader)
     - One to Many: with User (for team member)

 <strong>Note:</strong> I did consider creating 3 seperate models for User, Leader, Admin, and having them inherit from the base User model, but decided against it for such a simple app.
 I'm instead just using scopes on the User model to separate between the 3 different types of user.